Top Asset Performance Management Companies

 ABB

-ABB is strengthening its position in the asset performance management market with strategies focused on AI-driven analytics, cloud-based platforms, and modular solutions that enhance reliability and operational efficiency.
-The company’s core competencies include the Genix APM suite with predictive, prescriptive, risk-based maintenance, generative AI capabilities through Genix APM Copilot, digital twin modeling, IIoT integration, edge to cloud connectivity, and domain-specific instrumentation diagnostics.
+ABB is strengthening its position in the asset performance management market through strategies centered on AI-driven analytics, cloud-based platforms, and modular solutions that improve reliability and operational efficiency.
+The company’s core competencies include the Genix APM suite, which offers predictive, prescriptive, and risk-based maintenance, generative AI capabilities via Genix APM Copilot, digital twin modeling, IIoT integration, edge-to-cloud connectivity, and domain-specific instrumentation diagnostics.
 The company has been highly active in recent years.
-In November 2023, ABB launched the ABB Ability SmartMaster platform in India to provide digital asset performance management for instrumentation across water, wastewater, chemical, and oil & gas sectors.
+In November 2023, ABB launched the ABB Ability SmartMaster platform in India to provide digital asset performance management for instrumentation across the water, wastewater, chemical, oil, and gas sectors.
 In October 2024, ABB entered a multi-year global framework agreement with BHP to collaborate on operations, maintenance, and decarbonization of mining and processing assets.
-In 2025, ABB introduced generative AI into its Genix APM suite through the Copilot functionality.
-ABB combines vertically integrating hardware, software, and services with horizontal expansion into digital ecosystems and industrial partnerships.
+In 2025, ABB introduced generative AI into its Genix APM suite via the Copilot functionality.
+ABB combines vertical integration of hardware, software, and services with horizontal expansion into digital ecosystems and industrial partnerships.

 IBM

-IBM is reinforcing its position in the asset performance management market with strategies focused on hybrid cloud adoption, SaaS based delivery, and targeted industry solutions that simplify asset monitoring and maintenance.
+IBM is reinforcing its position in the asset performance management market through strategies focused on hybrid cloud adoption, SaaS-based delivery, and targeted industry solutions that simplify asset monitoring and maintenance.
 The company’s core competencies are anchored in the Maximo Application Suite, which offers predictive maintenance, condition monitoring, digital twin capabilities, IoT data integration, and machine learning tools for early fault detection.
-The company has been active in recent years in expanding its portfolio.
+In recent years, IBM has actively expanded its portfolio.
 In June 2023, IBM acquired Apptio to strengthen automation and cost management offerings.
 In July 2024, it completed the acquisition of StreamSets and webMethods, improving data integration and connectivity across enterprise applications.
-In October 2024, IBM acquired Prescinto, adding Maximo’s renewable energy monitoring and optimization functions.
-Through these steps, IBM combines vertical integration by linking monitoring, analytics, and operational workflows with horizontal expansion into new data tools, renewable energy capabilities, and cloud partnerships, ensuring greater value and efficiency for global industries.
+In October 2024, IBM acquired Prescinto, adding Maximo's renewable energy monitoring and optimization functions.
+Through these steps, IBM combines vertical integration, linking monitoring, analytics, and operational workflows, with horizontal expansion into new data tools, renewable energy capabilities, and cloud partnerships, ensuring greater value and efficiency for global industries.

 Market Ranking

-In 2025, the asset performance management market remained intensely competitive with GE Vernova, AVEVA, ABB, IBM, and SAP holding about 30–35% of the market.
-GE Vernova strengthened its position in February 2025 with the release of Proficy 2025, expanding APM modules for reliability, analytics, and emissions monitoring, followed by the April 2025 Global APM User Conference, where it introduced updates to its “Transform to Transition” strategy to accelerate digital adoption in energy and heavy industries.
-AVEVA advanced its capabilities through its “Visual APM” initiative launched in October 2024, integrating digital twin simulations more deeply into asset monitoring and predictive maintenance across oil, gas, and manufacturing operations.
+In 2025, the asset performance management market remained intensely competitive, with GE Vernova, AVEVA, ABB, IBM, and SAP collectively holding more than 35% of the market.
+GE Vernova strengthened its position in February 2025 with the release of Proficy 2025, expanding APM modules for reliability, analytics, and emissions monitoring.
+In April 2025, at the Global APM User Conference, it introduced updates to its “Transform to Transition” strategy to accelerate digital adoption in energy and heavy industries.
+AVEVA advanced its capabilities through its “Visual APM” initiative, launched in October 2024, which integrates digital twin simulations more deeply into asset monitoring and predictive maintenance across oil, gas, and manufacturing operations.
 ABB embedded generative AI into its Genix APM suite in March 2025 with the launch of Genix APM Copilot, enhancing condition monitoring and predictive diagnostics.
-IBM reinforced its Maximo portfolio in July 2024 by acquiring StreamSets and webMethods, improving data integration, and in October 2024, acquired Prescinto to strengthen renewable energy monitoring and optimization within APM.
+IBM reinforced its Maximo portfolio in July 2024 by acquiring StreamSets and webMethods, improving data integration, and in October 2024 acquired Prescinto to strengthen renewable energy monitoring and optimization within APM.
 SAP introduced new APM features in March 2025 within its SAP Asset Intelligence Network, enabling tighter integration with S/4HANA and improved lifecycle tracking for critical equipment.
 These advancements collectively highlight how top vendors use AI, digital twins, and integrated data platforms to sharpen industry specialization and sustain competitiveness in the APM market.

 Related Reports:

-Asset Performance Management Market by Solution (Predictive Maintenance & Analytics, Asset Reliability & Condition Monitoring, Sustainability & Emission), Asset Type (Infrastructure, Facility, IT/OT, Rotating Equipment, Mobile) - Global Forecast to 2030
+Asset Performance Management Market by Solution (Predictive Maintenance & Analytics, Asset Reliability & Condition Monitoring, Sustainability & Emission), Asset Type (Infrastructure, Fixed Assets, IT/OT, Rotary Asset, Mobile Assets) - Global Forecast to 2032

 Contact: